acdh-oeaw/eslint-config/readme.md

 You can then run `npm run lint:check` to lint, and `npm run lint:fix` to fix auto-fixable errors.

+Note that `--cache` is not officially supported with `typescript-eslint`'s type-aware rules, because eslint processes single files, but type checking requires whole-program analysis.
+Enabling caching means you probably need to restart your editor's eslint plugin more often.

 ## How to run with Git hooks

 ```bash